 - Interjecting yourself in a conversation where another person seems unsafe to cause a distraction

 - Referring someone who needs help to the FRIENDS HOTLINE, the police or other resources off campus

 Public Broadcast System

-A campus-wide public broadcasting system to alert the college community to possible emergency situations has been installed.
+A campus-wide public broadcasting system is used to alert the college community to possible emergency situations.

 Emergency Contact System

 Monmouth College, in collaboration with an outside emergency contact provider, has developed an Emergency SCOTS ALERT system whereby students, faculty and staff are alerted via their cell phones and computer email accounts to the emergency.

 Monmouth College has developed a Campus-Wide Emergency Response Plan.